tremor-rs/tremor-www-docs/docs/tremor-script/index.md

 As the content of the emitted event is user-defined, oeprators can standardise the format of the event emitted on emit from `tremor-script`

+!!! note

-_NOTE_ By default, if no `emit` or `drop` expressions are defined, all expressions in a correctly written tremor-script will be evaluated until completion and the value of the last expression evaluated will be returned as an `emit` message.
+    By default, if no `emit` or `drop` expressions are defined, all expressions in a correctly written tremor-script will be evaluated until completion and the value of the last expression evaluated will be returned as an `emit` message.

 Implicit emission: